| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 characters to prevent subsequent incorrect results.

-Here we assume that the environment variable HOME
+Here we assume that the environment variable HOME, which holds the

 user's home directory name, has value ‘/xcssun/users/rms’.